Who is this Jay Manning guy anyway?

 I mean there were at least 80 separate times where I promised myself I was going to stop using porn for good, and genuinely intended to follow through, but then slipped up again (generally because I was relying on just willpower and website blockers).

 All this happened in private, in the background of my normal life.

 The Critical Turning Point

-Finally, one day I hit rock bottom after another relapse (there’s an audio about it in the free Actions and Insights resource series).
+Finally, one day I hit rock bottom after another relapse (there’s an audio about it in the free subscriber-only resource series).
 I had a moment where I just totally snapped and said “that’s it – I’ve had enough!”

 In a storm of internal rage, disgust and shame, I vowed that I’d do whatever it took to stop watching porn for good.
 From that moment on, I committed myself to discovering what worked and taking serious action to smash all my porn problems.

 I’d love to say that historic moment was the absolute end to my porn use, but I’ll be honest: I still relapsed many times after that while I was trying to figure everything out.

 The difference was that this time, I was totally committed to quitting for good, regardless of any setbacks along the way.
 And to succeed for good, I knew I needed to get serious about finding strategies that worked and taking action.